 Step 2 - Ovarian stimulation

 Daily injections stimulate the ovaries to produce several eggs.
 These are monitored by ultrasound scans.
-When they reach the right size another drug is given to ripen the eggs and prepare them for removal.
+When they reach the right size, another drug is given to ripen the eggs and prepare them for removal.

 Step 3 - Egg retrieval

-The fluid within each follicle is gently sucked out and given to the embryologists who search for the eggs using a microscope.
 This procedure takes about 20 minutes and almost all women are fully recovered and able to go home after a couple of hours.

 To minimise the discomfort of this procedure, the egg recovery is carried out either using sedation or general anaesthetic (while you are asleep).